-The quantitative results for the path of the interest rate in each model (both the heterogeneous- and homogenous-agent versions of both the Growth and Blanchard models) are shown in Appendix Figures 14-15.
-In the 'Growth' model we see a decline in the interest rate of over six percentage points.
-This is less than in the baseline because, as can be seen in Figure 14i), the increase in productivity growth after 1750 generates a counter-factual increase in interest rates.
-The homogenousagent version of this extended model does even worse in explaining the fall in rates, as Figures 14ii) makes clear.
+The quantitative results for the path of the interest rate in all models (both the heterogeneous- and homogeneous-agent versions) are shown in Figure 5.
+In the 'Growth' model with heterogenous agents we see a decline in the interest rate of over six percentage points.
+This is less than in the baseline because, as can be seen in Figure 5 panel i), the increase in productivity growth after 1750 generates a counter-factual increase in interest rates.
+The homogenous-agent version of this extended model does even worse in explaining the fall in rates, as Figures 5 panel ii) makes clear.
 In the absence of selection, the rise in productivity growth points to an increase in interest rates of more than two percentage points over this period, which is counter to the data.
-Finally, the 'Blanchard' model goes some way to mitigate the effect that rising productivity has in causing interest rates to increase as Figure 15i) shows; overall, the heterogenous-agent Blanchard model points to an eight percentage point decline.
+Finally, the 'Blanchard' model goes some way to mitigate the effect that rising productivity has in causing interest rates to increase.
+In Figure 5 panel i), the heterogenous-agent Blanchard model points to an eight percentage point decline.
 In the homogenous-agent model, rising life expectancy completely counteracts growing productivity and population, resulting in the two channels largely cancelling themselves out.
-Without a selection mechanism, the homogenous-agent model results in a fall from 1300 to 2000 of only 61 basis points in the interest rate as can be seen in Figures 15ii).
+Without a selection mechanism, the homogenous-agent model results in a fall from 1300 to 2000 of only 61 basis points in the interest rate as can be seen in Figure 5 panel ii).
 Thus, here too, selection generates nearly all the change in the interest rate.
-As is clear, although some (less than half of one percentage point) of the remaining portion of the decline may be explained by increasing life expectancy in the Blanchard (1985) extension (mostly in the latter half of the series), the majority of the decline in the model arises entirely from the effect of selection.
+As is clear, although less than half of one percentage point of the remaining portion of the decline may be explained by increasing life expectancy in the Blanchard (1985) extension (mostly in the latter half of the series), the majority of the decline in the model arises entirely from the effect of selection.